frc1678/lime-plotter/README.md

 ![Multiple Graphs](./images/multiple.png)

+Note: you can use the -Y flag to plot only a selected set of sections of the YAML file.
+EG `lime-plotter.py -L log -y multiple.yml -Y velocity` will plot only the first graph.

 ## Including an svg image (such as a field map)

 Can be done with a 'data_source' entry inside a plot: